DATA-TRAC/consumer-complaint-response/README.md

 ## Steps to Reproduce

 1) Clone this repo
-   * You may need to update your Python Libraries, my libraries were updated on 5 June, 2023 for this project
+   * You may need to update your Python Libraries, my libraries were updated on 5 June 2023 for this project
 2) For a quick run
    * Verify `import wrangle as w` is in the imports section of final_notebook
    * Run final_notebook
-   * This will use a pre-built and cleaned dataset based off of the datasets from the longer run in step 3
+   * This will use a pre-built and cleaned dataset based on the datasets from the longer run in step 3
 3) For the longer run
    * ⚠️WARNING⚠️: These are almost the same steps I took to originally acquire the data.
 The steps take a lot of time (and space) and may not even be the best way of doing it.
-I highly recommend to do the quick run in step 2 unless you want to know how I got the data.
+I highly recommend doing the quick run in step 2 unless you want to know how I got the data.
    * Verify `import big_wrangle as w` is in the imports section of final_notebook
    * Install the pandas-gbq package
      * `conda install pandas-gbq --channel conda-forge`
      * `pip install pandas-gbq`
    * Go to Google BigQuery and create a project
-     * Copy and run the 'long-sql' queries found in `big_wrangle.py` in [Google BigQuery](https://cloud.google.com/bigquery/public-data)
+     * Copy and run the 'long-SQL queries found in `big_wrangle.py` in [Google BigQuery](https://cloud.google.com/bigquery/public-data)
        * Click on 'Go to Datasets in Cloud Marketplace' and search for 'CFPB' or 'complain' and view the dataset to open a quick sql prompt to query in
      * Save each result as a BigQuery table in your project
        * You can look in `big_wrangle.py` for what I named my project, database, and tables
-     * Edit and save the 'small-sql' query variables found in `big_wrangle.py` to the respective table names in your BigQuery project using this format: `FROM 'database.table'` and edit the 'project_ID' variable to your project's ID
+     * Edit and save the 'small-SQL query variables found in `big_wrangle.py` to the respective table names in your BigQuery project using this format: `FROM 'database. table'` and edit the 'project_ID' variable to your project's ID
    * Run final_notebook
      * It may ask for authentication when it tries to query Google BigQuery
      * Try to run again if it stopped for authentication
-   * This will run through the longer pathway of getting the datasets from the source and merge/clean/prep
+   * This will run through the longer pathway of getting the datasets from the source and merging/clean/prep
-     * It will probably take awhile (millions of rows, +2GB), hence I do not recommend
+     * It will probably take a while (millions of rows, +2GB), hence I do not recommend

 ---